Hiteshmankar123/ansible_practice/README.md

 # ansible_practice

 ## what is yaml ?
 YAML Ain't Markup Language.
-It is DSL Language which can be used
+It is DSL Language which can be used to store data in the form of